bylinina/ling_course/course_notes/weeks23.md

 Do all of these differences make sense?
 Do you agree with these distinctions?
 What consequences do they have?
 `````

+Some of these differences do not really stand the test of time: for instance, the short-lived vs. permanent distinction seems less relevant now with all the voice messages and other ways to store speech signal.
+Some of these differences are fundamental and definitive -- for instance, the continuous vs. discrete divide will become relevant when we talk about modalities of language technology.

 Writing is a tool to record and transmit utterances.
 If we think of an utterance as this dual object that's a combination of meaning and sound that expresses this meaning, what are possible strategies for writing it down?
 Should we focus on the **meaning** and try to transmit the meaning directly; or should we focus on the **sound** and look for a way to write down the sound?
 The second answer might seem most natural to us, but that might be due to the fact that we are used to the writing system designed this way.
-But it's not the only attested way.
-There are other writing systems, which are sometimes called **ideographic** (you might have heard this about the Chinese writing system) -- the name suggests that these systems write down ideas or thoughts directly.
-Can you actually have a system that directly writes down sounds or thoughts?
+But it's not the only possible way.
+For instance, you might have heard about **ideographic** writing systems -- the name suggests writing down ideas or thoughts directly.
+But can you actually have a system that directly writes down sounds or thoughts?

-Let's start with **sound**, since this is something we discussed a lot today.
+Let's start with **sound**, since this is something we discussed a lot recently.
 A perfect, objective encoding of sound by means of writing is hardly possible or convenient.
 We saw that sound is very variable, fluid, with individual sounds intertwined with each other during speech.
 The same word or phrase pronounced by a child vs. a grown-up, a person who's sad vs. who's happy and so on would be physically different in terms of the sound.
 Moreover, it's impossible even for one and the same person to pronounce something exactly the same way twice.
 A true sound-oriented writing system would record all this, but it makes no sense -- because actually a lot of the aspects of sound don't matter for encoding a message.
-Maybe a sound-oriented writing system should just encode as many properties of the sound as possible, segment the sound as much as it can, and ignore the rest?
-A writing system like that would basically be **transcription**, like IPA discussed above.
+Maybe a sound-oriented writing system should just encode as many properties of the sound as possible?
+A writing system like that would basically be **transcription**, like IPA discussed before.
 Still, transcription is not particularly convenient for everyday use of the speakers: IPA, for instance, has quite a lot of symbols, and encodes contrasts that, for a particular language, again, don't necessarily matter.
-Why would speakers of a language learn all the distinctions between different types of vowels and consonants that their language's phonological system does not care about?
+Why would speakers of a language learn all the distinctions between different types of vowels and consonants that their language's sound system does not care about?
 Their writing system should not encode such distinctions.
-In short, transcription is typically meant to be language-independent and writing systems -- even those focussing on individual sounds -- encodes 'sound' in a language-specific way.
+In short, transcription is typically meant to be language-independent and writing systems -- even those focussing on individual sounds -- encode 'sound' in a language-specific way.
 It does not provide a true and accurate recording of sound.
 And it shouldn't!

 What about writing down **ideas** (or **thoughts**?) rather than sounds?
 There is an obvious obstacle to that: what are ideas actually?
 How many are there?
 There's probably an infinite number of thoughts out there, so we can't really have a writing system with a symbol for each one.
 We'd need to break ideas down in some way so that we can then write down ideas as a combination of their components.
 What parts do ideas have though?
 I have no clue.
 But **utterances** expressing ideas certainly have parts -- for instance, words!
 We can design a symbol for each word and then combine them together as needed.
 But that won't be exactly encoding ideas in writing -- that would be encoding **a sequence of words that together express an idea**.
-A more accurate term is **logographic** writing systems (= writing down words) rather than ideographic ones.
+A more accurate term is **logographic** writing systems (= writing down words) rather than ideographic.
 For instance, Chinese writing is -- to a large extent -- logographic, as were ancient Egyptian hieroglyphs.
-How to make a logographic writing system?
+How does one make a logographic writing system?
 Assign each word a symbol, and that's it!

 ```{margin}
 Images by Freepik.